XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/uxrgrabbableobject.md

   The minimum rotation limits in local space.
 - `Vector3` `RotationAngleLimitsMax`
   The maximum rotation limits in local space.
-- `float` `TranslationResistance`
-  Resistance applied to translation movements.
-- `float` `RotationResistance`
-  Resistance applied to rotational movements.

 ### Methods

-- `void` `KeepGripsInPlace()`
-  Keeps the current grips in place without releasing them.
 - `UxrAxis` `GetMostProbableLongitudinalRotationAxis()`
   Returns the most probable longitudinal rotation axis for the object.
 - `UxrRotationProvider` `GetAutoRotationProvider(Vector3 gripPos)`
   Infers the most appropriate rotation provider based on the object’s shape and grip.

+## Resistance

+This section defines how much resistance the object has to being moved or rotated, simulating physical properties like weight or friction.

+### Properties

+- `float` `TranslationResistance`
+  Resistance applied to translation movements.
+- `float` `RotationResistance`
+  Resistance applied to rotational movements.

 ## Grabbing and Releasing

+This section includes properties and methods related to how the object can be grabbed, held, and released by one or more hands.

 ### Properties